Rafael Devers Player Props: Red Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays' 3.89 team ERA ranks 11th across all league pitching staffs.
+- The Blue Jays have a 3.91 team ERA that ranks ninth across all league pitching staffs.

-- The Blue Jays rank 25th in baseball in home runs surrendered (108 total, 1.3 per game).
+- Blue Jays pitchers combine to surrender 111 total home runs at a rate of 1.3 per game (fourth-most in the league).

-- Berrios makes the start for the Blue Jays, his 17th of the season.
-He is 8-5 with a 3.60 ERA and 87 strikeouts in 95 2/3 innings pitched.
+- Kikuchi makes the start for the Blue Jays, his 17th of the season.
+He is 7-2 with a 3.75 ERA and 85 strikeouts through 84 2/3 innings pitched.

-- In his last appearance on Saturday against the Oakland Athletics, the right-hander threw six innings, giving up two earned runs while surrendering six hits.
+- His most recent appearance came on Sunday against the Oakland Athletics, when the left-hander tossed seven innings, surrendering one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.